A class of torus manifolds with nonconvex orbit space: Almost complex structure

-\begin{proof} If $P$ has one hole, by Theorem \ref{homt4}, the first Betti number $b_1(M)= 1$.
-As Gompf points out in p.
-560 of \cite{Gom}, it is known from the Enriques-Kodaira classification of surfaces (see \cite{BPV}) that a symplectic manifold with $b_1=1$ can not admit a complex structure.
+\begin{proof} If $P$ has $s$ holes, by Corollary \ref{homt5}, the first Betti number $b_1(M)= s$.
+But for a compact Kahler manifold, the Betti numbers of odd degree are even (see \cite{GH}, page 117).
 The result follows. \end{proof}

 It is not hard to produce examples of $M$ that admit almost complex structure but do not admit an integrable complex structure.
 For an almost complex $4$-manifold, $c_1^2$ and $c_2$ are determined by the Euler characteristic and signature, and are therefore independent of the choice of almost complex structure.
 Consider the equivariant connected sum $Y$ of three copies of $\CC P^2$.
 This is a quasitoric manifold with a pentagon as $P$.
 The characteristic vectors may be chosen to be $(1,0)$, $(-1,1 )$, $(1,-2)$, $(0,1)$ and $(-1,-1)$, thus endowing $Y$ with a positive omniorientation and an almost complex structure.
 However, $Y$ has $c_1^2 = 19 $ and $c_2=5$.
 Therefore the Bogomolov-Miyaoka-Yau inequality, $c_1^2 \le 3c_2$, is not satisfied and $Y$ does not admit a complex structure.
 It may be argued using \eqref{chern} and intersection theory that $c_1^2$ and $c_2$ are additive with respect to the fiber sum operation.
 Therefore the fiber sum of any finite number of copies of $Y$ produces an almost complex manifold which does not admit a complex structure.
 Since $c_1^2= 3c_2$ for $\CC P^2$, the fiber sum of copies of $Y$ and $\CC P^2$ also yields such examples.